 Spotted Lanternfly

-While it prefers to feed on Tree of Heaven, nymphs will feed on a wide range of species, including grape vines and fruit trees.
-Capable of traveling only short distances on its own, people moving infested materials have aided its rapid spread.
+While SLF nymphs and adults prefer to feed on Tree of Heaven (Ailanthus altissima), they will also feed on a wide range of species, including maples, grape vines, and fruit trees.
+Capable of traveling only short distances on its own, people moving egg mass-infested materials have aided its rapid spread.

 IMA-jet 2(ee) for PA, MD, DE, NJ, VA